-Since the winter of 1979 the San Diego Writers/Editors Guild has provided a place to relieve the feelings Hemingway expressed and he remarked, "Writing is a lonely occupation."
+Since the winter of 1979 the San Diego Writers and Editors Guild has provided a place to relieve the feelings Hemingway expressed when he remarked, "Writing is a lonely occupation."
 In doing so the Guild has probably played an important role as part of the San Diego writing scene.
 People from all over the region come in search of support and to share their talents.

 But, it wasn't always that way.